Veterans Health Administration

 - You may have visitors at any time of the day or night provided visitors are respectful of you, your need for privacy and the privacy of others.
 You may refuse visitors at any time.

-- You have a right to conjugal visits and you have a right to privacy during those visits.
+- You have a right to consensual sexual activity and you have a right to privacy during those visits.

 - Your care will be delivered in a setting that resembles home.
 Therefore, you will be invited to have your meals in a designated dining area and you will have access to those activities that contribute to meaningful use of time.